Launchpad translator

 Pictured is an Arduino with a USB 2.0 Host shield.

-And because USB-MIDI is part of the protocol, the USB part of the code is not particularly scary.
+And because USB-MIDI is defined in he USB standard itself, the USB code is not particularly scary.

 The code is duct tape between:

-- my also uses the USB MIDI library though this seems to have been merged into the host shield code in current versions.
+• my code also uses the USB MIDI library though this seems to have been merged into the host shield code in current versions.